spinofsf/SDC-Traffic-sign-classifier/README.md

 ### Final Model

-The final model architecture is located in the file `behavioural cloning.ipynb` and is shown below.
-It consists of 4 convolution layers followed by 3 FC layers.
+The final model architecture is located in the file `traffic_sign_classifier.ipynb` and is shown below.
+As mentioned above, it consists of 2 convolution layers followed by 3 FC layers.
 Each convolution layers is followed by a Relu activation layers and a max pooling layer.
-The convolution windows are 3x3 and pooling windows are chosen to be 2x2.
-A lamda layer takes the cropped input images and normalizes them before passing them through the conv. layers.
+The convolution windows are 5x5 and pooling windows are chosen to be 2x2.
+In addition, the output of the first stage (after pooling) is fed into first FC layer.

 ```python
    from tensorflow.contrib.layers import flatten